mangabe16/lexos/README.md

 #### spaCy Models

+To add spaCy models to the package, you need to first get the urls for the models by running `python -m spacy info model_name --url`, replacing `model_name` with the name of the model.
+Then run `uv add` followed by the url.
+This will add the model to the `pyproject.toml` file and install it in the virtual environment.
+Since the two default models are `xx_sent_ud_sm` and `en_core_web_sm` are already in the the `pyproject.toml` file, they should hopefully download and automatically install when you create or sync the virtual environment.

-I have not yet figured out how to use `uv` to automate the installation of spaCy models, so you will need to install them manually.
-Use `uv run python -m spacy download xx_sent_ud_sm` and `uv run python -m spacy download en_core_web_sm`.
+If you want to install models manually, you can run `uv run python -m spacy download xx_sent_ud_sm` and `uv run python -m spacy download en_core_web_sm` -- or change the model name to any other model you wish to install.

+Since automatic installation of models is not yet fully tests, the following are retained older notes which may be useful for future reference:

 One possible method for automatically installing the models would be to put this procedure in a separate script and then call it from `pyproject.toml` file in the `tool.uv.sources` table, as shown below: